A Serengeti Safari 2024 – Everything You Need to Know

 - Serengeti is home to some of the greatest concentrations of wildlife in the world.

-- The bulk of the Wildebeest and Zebra Migration takes place in the Serengeti – the largest land mammal migration on the planet and one of Africa’s seven natural wonders.
+- The bulk of the Wildebeest Migration – the largest land mammal migration on Earth takes place in the Serengeti

 - One of the best places to see African lions in the wild.